cenonym/trmt/README.md

 <br>

 #### Rules
-> [!NOTE]
-> A wiki containing a more in-depth guide to the syntax and rule formats will be added to a wiki.

 Rules in **trmt** are what defines how the simulation will play out, and how the heads will behave. **trmt** provides you with tools to simulate everything from very basic sequential rules, all the way up to academic-level notation *(don't quote me on this)*.

 A rule consists of several states, and a state holds specific instructions on how a head should move when encountered.
 You can theoretically have several hundred states in a rule, but many of the most interesting patterns will appear with just 3-5 states.